 Data that is shared:

-Technical data regarding such matters as warranty or safety is shared with authorized dealers, who also share this information with automakers.
-Data may be shared with affiliates for product development.
-Some information may also be shared for marketing purposes, but only with clear and explicit notice to the vehicle owner or registered user.
+Technical data regarding such matters as warranty or safety may be exchanged with authorized dealers.
+Some vehilce data may also be shared with affiliates and suppliers for product development and quality purposes.
+Vehicle information may only be shared for marketing purposes, if the vehicle owner or registered user consents.

 BACK TO FAQs